UniMath/agda-unimath/src/metric-spaces/triangular-rational-neighborhoods.lagda.md

 ## Definitions

-### The property of being a triangular premetric structure
+### The property of being a triangular rational neighborhood relation

 ```agda
 module _